Vector Design: a complete guide to tools, formats and workflows (2026)

 Modern vector design workflow (2026)

-Vector workflows today are more fluid than ever.
-Designers move between sketching, structuring, refining, and exporting across multiple tools and devices.
+Vector workflows today are more fluid than they used to be.
+Designers move between sketching, structuring, refining and exporting across multiple tools and devices, often within the same day.

 A typical workflow still follows the same basic logic: